 Software has come a long way.
 Developers are well-versed in creating software that's reliable and adaptive to the long and constantly growing list of features added to operating systems and hardware every day.
 Driving the sophistication of software development is something called Infrastructre as Code (IaC).

-Working together, IaC and automation tools - such as Vendita Master Automation Sequencer - expidite the implementation of important IT processes, eliminate repetitive and time-consuming tasks, reduce the need for expensive SMEs to setup, tear-down, and maintain unique infrastructure environemnts, and standardize systems for ease of ownership, versatility, and growth.
+Working together, IaC and automation tools - such as Vendita Master Automation Sequencer - expedite the implementation of important IT processes, eliminate repetitive and time-consuming tasks, reduce the need for expensive SMEs to setup, tear-down, and maintain unique infrastructure environments, and standardize systems for ease of ownership, versatility, and growth.

 An example of IaC in action:

 Say a company needs to install Oracle Database on an IBM Power Systems server.
 Instead of manually going through the processes of provisioning the software onto the hardware - a lengthy processes that requires special knowledge of how to properly configure the two together - the infrastructure team utilizes an automation tool, like Vendita MAS, to install the server, verify it is running properly, create credentialed management accounts, set up and tear-down new database instances as needed, install patches and upgrades when called for, and maintain additional functionality – all through pre-determined code that has been carefully designed, tested, and proven.

 The benefits of codifying infrastructure and automating processes are many:

 - Less reliance on system administrators to provision and manage the operations aspect of a DevOps environment

 - Decreased recovery times